Governance Process

 Step 1: Write Request For Comment (RFC)

 An initial request for governance is made up of 2 potential components.
-An English language description of the purpose of the proposal and the details of the changes to be made, and a payload to execute such changes on chain which can be loaded into gnosis-safe if onchain changes are required for execution.
+An English language description of the purpose of the proposal and the details of the changes to be made, and a payload to execute such changes on chain which can be loaded into Safe if on-chain changes are required for execution.
 When possible, any off-chain changes to code should also have PRs linked in governance.

 English Description